Frequently Asked Questions

 As a volunteer, what will I do at the clinic?

 Depending on the station you are assigned, you can do a variety of things to help at clinic.
-Here are just a few of the things you can do at each station:
+For more specifics on what you may be doing at each station please visit the Clinic page.

 What do I bring?